This is a continuation of an experiment in alternative publishing begun in April of 2005.

 If the money had ever stopped coming in, I would have stopped writing.
 Fortunately, that didn't happen.

 Anyone who contributed $25 or more was promised that if the novel was completed, he or she would receive a copy of the eventual trade edition.
-When the novel was finished and the limited edition printed, I sent those out.
+When the novel was finished and a limited-edition trade paperback printed, I sent those out.
 If you donated and did not receive your copy, notify me immediately, while I still have a few left.
 (I'm only aware of a couple of people who moved and couldn't be reached.)

 Due to the higher shipping costs, foreign readers needed to donate $30 to reserve a copy.

-With my first serial I also did an e-book edition for $5 donors; I didn't do that this time, as it was a surprising amount of hassle, but an e-book edition should be available on Fictionwise.
+With my first serial I also did an e-book edition for $5 donors; I didn't do that this time, as it was a surprising amount of hassle, but an e-book edition became available later, and is still available from Wildside Press.

 One of the maps was also included with the limited edition, as an insert.
 I do try to give donors a little something extra; after all, they're taking a risk.
 The serial may flop, the book may go unfinished...